Read This First

 Prompt 1: Some individuals who start out life with high intelligence take on irrational positions due to cognitive, emotional, or neurological issues.
 List and discuss these issues.

-The central claim is this: Intelligence is a complex trait influenced by both genetic and environmental factors.
+In plain terms: Intelligence is a complex trait influenced by both genetic and environmental factors.

 Schizophrenia is a severe mental disorder characterized by profound disruptions in thinking, affecting language, perception, and the sense of self.
 It often includes psychotic experiences, such as hallucinations or delusions.